 You could work through an agent.
 These agents usually work for a fee on behalf of producers at large abattoirs.
 They will take care of all the arrangements at the abattoir, such as the payment of the abattoir, inspection and grading fees and negotiate a price for your pigs on the day of delivery.

-Another alternative is a private contract with a butcher, distributor or retailer, which is great because the prices are usually fixed for a specific period which helps to protect producers against daily price fluctuations.
+An alternative is a private contract with a butcher, distributor or retailer, which is great because the prices are usually fixed for a specific period which helps to protect producers against daily price fluctuations.
 The challenge here is to have enough volume and a consistent supply of good pigs.
 Producers could overcome this challenge by pulling resources and marketing their produce together.

+Pigs can also be sold at auctions, directly to small abattoirs as they become available or for home slaughter.
 When transporting live animals, farmers should ensure they have the necessary movement permits, otherwise the pigs might get confiscated.
 Pigs for Profit warns against sales to travelling speculators, who go from farm to farm to buy pigs, because there is a high risk that they can bring a disease onto your farm.By Glenneis Kriel